 Receipt of your review request will be acknowledged, and you will be notified once the project has been assigned for review.

-For the past six years, Fanbase Press (formerly Fanboy Comics) has provided thoughtful reviews and coverage of various properties within the geek genre.
+For the past eight years, Fanbase Press (formerly Fanboy Comics) has provided thoughtful reviews and coverage of various properties within the geek genre.
 The staff and contributors of Fanbase Press love bringing content by both professional and indie creators to a larger audience, so that we can provide support and empowerment for creators and the arts while celebrating fandom in its many forms.

 With that in mind, we want to provide that same opportunity for growth and experience to interested writers who would like to work with Fanbase Press as contributing reviewers, and we are always accepting applications for new contributors!